 The Transmitted BSSID subfield is set to 1 to indicate that the reported AP is a transmitted BSSID.
 It is set to 0 it the reported AP is a nontransmitted BSSID.
 It is reserved if the Multiple BSSID subfield is set to 0.

-The Member Of Co-located ESS subfield is set to 1 if the reported AP is part of an ESS where all the APs operating in the same band as the reported AP (irrespective of the operating channel within that band) that might be detected by a STA receiving this frame have a corresponding co-located AP operating in the 2.4 GHz or 5 GHz bands.
-It is set to 0 otherwise or if it does not have that information.
-It is reserved if the reported AP is operating in the 2.4 GHz or 5 GHz bands.
+The Member Of Co-located ESS subfield is set to 1 if the reported AP is part of an ESS where all the APs operating in the same band as the reported AP (irrespective of the operating channel within that band) that might be detected by a STA receiving this frame have dot11MemberOfColocatedESSOptionImplemented equal to true and so have a corresponding co-located AP operating in the 2.4 GHz or 5 GHz bands.
+It is set to 0 otherwise or if the reporting AP does not have that information.
+It is reserved if the reported AP is operating in the 2.4 GHz or 5 GHz bands. (#21536)

 NOTE 1—This subfield indicates that the reported AP is part of an ESS that has no 6 GHz-only APs that might be detected by a STA receiving this frame.
 This means that all APs operating in the 6 GHz band that are part of that ESS that might be detected by a STA receiving this frame can be discovered in the 2.4 GHz and 5 GHz bands.